accordproject/template-engine/README.md

 ### 5. Data Model

 The rich-text with variables of a template is associated with a [Concerto data model](https://concerto.accordproject.org).
-The Concerto data model defines the structure of the data required for the template, and is used to statically compiled the template and verify type-safety, and is also used at runtime to ensure that incoming data is well structured.
+The Concerto data model defines the structure of the data required for the template, and is used to statically compile the template and verify type-safety, and is also used at runtime to ensure that incoming data is well structured.

 ### 6. Compilation